Starting or running a tourism business

 - Demonstration that the development is of high quality, sustainable buildings which extend the existing tourism offer

 - A Landscape and Visual Impact Assessment, including details of appropriate mitigation

 You can contact the planning department for further advice on 01792 635701 or email email@example.com.

 Swansea Council has adopted a formal policy for businesses to follow if they wish to apply for brown and white tourism signage.

 Firstly, applications are assessed against basic tourism criteria to establish whether the applicant is eligible, for example is it graded, do they attract a minimum number of visitors per year, do they have adequate facilities to accommodate large numbers, etc. All tourism businesses need to demonstrate that signage will be used to help direct people to the location rather than to promote their business.

 If the business fulfils the criteria from a tourism perspective, it is then passed on to the highways team for assessment.
 They will look at different elements that may affect whether the business is eligible for signage, for example if the highway can accommodate signage, how many signs may be required, etc. If a business is successful at both stages, they will receive a formal quote for the signs.
-Applicants are required to cover all costs involved with acquiring the signs including a £100 non-refundable administration fee and any future maintenance.
+Applicants are required to cover all costs involved with acquiring the signs.

 For further information or to request an application form, email Geraldine.Williams@swansea.gov.uk